apptainer/apptainer-userdocs/build_env.rst

  Cache Folders
 ***************

-{Singularity} will cache SIF container images generated from remote sources, and any OCI/docker layers used to create them.
+{Project} will cache SIF container images generated from remote sources, and any OCI/docker layers used to create them.
 The cache is created at ``$HOME/.singularity/cache`` by default.
 The location of the cache can be changed by setting the ``SINGULARITY_CACHEDIR`` environment